Andy Ogletree

-Andrew Ogletree (born April 3, 1998) is an American professional golfer from Union, Mississippi.
+Andrew Ogletree (born April 3, 1998) is an American professional golfer who plays on the LIV Golf League and hails from Union, Mississippi.
 He won the 2019 U.S. Amateur.

 Amateur career

 Ogletree attended Union High School in Union, Mississippi, leading his team to the Mississippi state championship in 2016.
 He also won the individual state championship that year.
 In 2015 he reached the quarter-finals of the U.S. Junior Amateur and qualified for the U.S. Amateur for the first time.

 Ogletree began attending Georgia Tech in 2016.
 In 2019, his senior year, he won the Monroe Invitational by two shots with a score of 279 (−1).
 In August, he won the U.S. Amateur at Pinehurst, defeating John Augenstein of Vanderbilt, 2 and 1, in the championship match.
 Ogletree was the third Georgia Tech player to win the title, joining Bobby Jones (five times) and Matt Kuchar.
 By winning the Havemeyer Trophy, he earned exemptions into the 2020 Masters Tournament, U.S. Open and Open Championship.
 Ogletree was the low amateur at the 2020 Masters.